 - Orleans Parish, Index to registration of foreign born persons, 1880-1896, 1913-1916

 - Scarborough Town and vital Records, 1681-1893 (1908)

 For links to other states go to the Voter Records page.

-For other Free Louisiana Links, click on the category of interest:
+For all Free Louisiana Links, click on the category of interest:

 Probate and Wills